futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 ### Operations

 A Sql statement could consists of one or a set of operations, for example, a select statement could consists of multiple read operations for pagination or different read operations for different data partitions.
-To avoid creating the same requests from scratch repeatingly, PG gate first implements a template operation for read and write so that the requests could be cloned and updated.
+To avoid creating the same requests from scratch repeatedly, PG gate first implements a template operation for read and write so that the requests could be cloned and updated.
 The template operation is very simply and mainly consists of request and response that will be interacted with SKV client in K2 Adapter as defined by the following base class [pg_op_api.h](../src/k2/connector/yb/pggate/pg_op_api.h).